syncfusion-content/reactjs-docs/ReactJS/CircularGauge/Getting-Started.md

 ## Add Range Values

 * Ranges denote the property of the scale value in the speedometer.
 The color values of the ranges denote speed variation.
-Set ShowRanges as True for showing the ranges in the Circular Gauge.
+Set ShowRanges as true for showing the ranges in the Circular Gauge.
 * For Low speed, you can mention it as safe zone; for moderate speed, you can call it as caution zone and for high speed, you can mark it as high speed.
 * You can customize the range with properties such as start value, end value, start width, end width,  background color , border color, etc.,